rposhala/Recommender-System-on-MovieLens-dataset/README.md

 Hyperparmeters of the model were tuning, many loss functions and optimizers were tried with minimum validation loss as metric to built the model and get the weights.

-Finally, 'SGD' for optimizer and **Sparse Categorical Crossentropy** for loss function were picked.
+Finally, 'SGD' for optimizer and **Sparse Categorical Cross entropy** for loss function were picked.

 #### Movie Recommendations:
 User id is taken as input from the User.
 Then the movie ids which were not already seen by extracted from the available dataframe.